-A conversation with Dean Moyar about his recent book, Hegel’s View: Justice as the Living Good (Oxford University Press, 2021).
+A conversation with Sinja Graf about her recent book, The Humanity of Universal Crime: Inclusion, Inequality, and Intervention in International Political Thought (Oxford University Press, 2021).
 Hear more interviews from The Political Theory Review.

 Book Review: Breidenbach, Michael, “Our Dear-Bought Liberty: Catholics and Religious Toleration in Early America” (Harvard University Press, 2021) Residents of Stafford County, Virginia, often drive past a large metal crucifix on Route 1.
 It is dedicated to the Brent family and boasts a plaque singing praises of their quiet work for religious freedom.
 The Brents […]